sgl-project/sglang/docs/backend/quantization.md

 `SGLang` support various quantization methods, including online dynamic quantization and offline quantization.

+Please visit [here](https://huggingface.co/collections/neuralmagic) for some popular quantized LLMs on huggingface.

 ## Online Dynamic Quantization

 To enable online dynamic quantization, you can simply specify `--quantization` in the command line.
 For example, if you want to enable `FP8` quantization for model `meta-llama/Meta-Llama-3.1-8B-Instruct`, you can launch the server with the following command: